michelin/API-360/README.md

 ## Prerequisites
 - [x] An API expert, to facilitate the workshop,
-- [x] A set of cards provided in this repository,
+- [x] A set of "API 360°" cards.
+Either a physical deck or digital cards provided in this repository,
-- [x] A digital workplace set up, if you want to do it remotely; a whiteboard if you want to do it on-site.
+- [x] A digital workplace set up, if you want to do it remotely; a whiteboard or a large table if you want to do it on-site.
 Digital templates are provided in this repository.

 ## The workshop
-This workshop takes place in three main phases: the introduction, the "360" and the conclusion.
+After the setup by the facilitator, this workshop takes place in three main phases: the introduction, the "360°" and the conclusion.

+### 0. Setup
+This workshop can be played in dozens of different ways.
+Hence, the facilitator needs to define before the meeting what's its aim: educate managers or businesses about API concepts?
+Improve API Security awareness of a development team? etc.

+All the different distributions of the workshop are available [here](./distributions.md)

 ### 1. Introduction